Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Understanding and resolving performance degradation of deep GCNs

 Formally, denote a GC layer as $\mathrm{GC}(\cdot)$ and a \texttt{TRAN} as $\mathrm{T(\cdot)}$, and let $X\in\mathbb{R}^{n\times d}$ be the input feature matrix.
 Then, an $L$-layer T-GCN and P-GCN can be represented as

 Note the parameters of the two models in different layers are not shared.

-We train three models, \ie, vanilla GCN, P-GCN and T-GCN, of different depths on Cora dataset~\cite{sen2008collective}, and plot test accuracy in Fig.~\ref{fig:trans-more}.
+We train three models, \ie, vanilla GCN, P-GCN and T-GCN, of different depths on three benchmark datasets: Cora, Citeseer and Pubmed~\cite{sen2008collective}, and plot test accuracy in Fig.~\ref{fig:trans-more}.
 Here the model depth varies from 2 to 64.
-It can be seen that T-GCN suffers even more severe performance degradation than GCNs.
-Specifically, the accuracy drops to 0.4 for 64-layer T-GCN, compared with the accuracy of 0.6 of 64-layer vanilla GCN.
-By contrast, although the performance of P-GCNs also drops when the the model goes very deep (\eg 64 layers), the accuracy only drops to 0.72.
+It can be seen that T-GCN suffers even more severe performance degradation than GCNs. \Eg, on Cora, the accuracy drops to 0.4 for 64-layer T-GCN, compared with the accuracy of 0.6 of 64-layer vanilla GCN; by contrast, although the performance of P-GCNs also drops when the the model goes very deep (\eg 64 layers), the accuracy only drops to 0.72.
 Such observations deviate from the conventional belief~\cite{li2018deeper, chen2019measuring} that more \props will hurt the model performance more severely.
 Instead, we find that stacking more \trans introduces larger performance drop and \trans contribute more than \props in this study.